 Treat yourself to a night in a luxury western-style hotel room with a well-earned bath, cold beer and a long sit on the loo.

 Fresh toilet paper?
 Now you are talking!

+Check out these luxury camps in Kenya as a reward!
 There are several luxury camps in the Maasai Mara, including Governor’s Camp, Olare Mara Kempinski, Richard Branson’s Mahali Mzuri and the famous Olonana.
-Riding in a hot air balloon over the Maasai Mara is a bucket list experience.

 How high is Mount Kilimanjaro?

 At 5895m (19,341feet) Mount Kilimanjaro in Tanzania is the highest freestanding mountain in the world.
 The lofty elevation of Kilimanjaro has given it the nickname Roof of Africa.